10 FAM 180

 10 FAM 186 Protecting Government Social Media Accounts

+a.
 Bureaus and posts must authenticate all official Facebook, Twitter, and other social media accounts in the Department’s standard social media management tool, Hootsuite Enterprise.
 Further guidance can be found on IIP’s Social Media Hub Tag.

+b.
 The following are required practices when administering official Department social media accounts:

 1. Secure Passwords: Using unique, complex password is essential to protecting official Department accounts.
 Passwords must be unique to the account (not used for other accounts), at least 12 characters long, and must include a mix of uppercase and lowercase letters, numbers and symbols.
 Good passwords should not be based around words or phrases that are easy to guess.
 You must change the password regularly: at least every 60 days, or sooner if there is any indication an account may be compromised, or following employee transitions.
 Users are required to implement these password policies both for their Hootsuite and platform-specific credentials, as both can be used to access a social media account.